 'material': Print supports using the ‘support’ material specified for the Job.

-printer-bed-temperature (integer | no-value)

-This Job Template attribute specifies the desired Build Platform temperature in degrees Celsius.
-The 'no-value' value is used to disable temperature control on the Build Platform.

-printer-chamber-temperature (integer | no-value)
+printer-chamber-temperature (integer(-273:MAX) | no-value)

 This Job Template attribute specifies the desired print chamber temperature in degrees Celsius.
 The 'no-value' value is used to disable temperature control in the print chamber.